 But you know what we had a brilliant time and are happy we stayed there.
 Sites were large and easily accessible and amenities clean.
 The highlight was sunsets and our happy hour each evening on the beach.
 We also met some lovely fellow travellers.

 Woke up to this note on our neigbours car, equally hilarious and smart.
 This happened because the night before we arrived, we were told there were some kids on the prowl who broke into a car.
 However local police were promptly onto it and caught up with the offenders.
 You do have to be careful in the Cape, at some caravan parks more than others.
 We always ensure valuables are put away and bikes locked up wherever we are.

 The Tip is the Northernmost point of the Australian continent where the South Pacific Ocean and the Arafura Sea mix currents.

-We loved our time visiting the top of Australia.
-Had no expectations as all I’d ever seen was photos of people in front of the sign and not about the journey to get there.
+Visiting the top of Australia was an incredible experience and we loved it!
+We didn’t have expectations as all we’d seen was photos of people in front of the sign.
+We didn’t know about how great the actual journey to get there would be.